 Overview of Philosophy of Education

 You may be wondering why we are trying to understand the concept of education philosophy when we are dealing with classroom management and its related issues.
 It is important to note that you/your institution’s philosophy of education is directly related to how you carry out education activities.
-That is, what is your beliefs and values regarding effective education and for that matter classroom management.
+That is, what are your beliefs and values regarding effective education and for that matter classroom management.

-As you know, philosophers always interest themselves about finding out the meaning of things and how to make sense of it.
+As you know, philosophers always interest themselves in finding out the meaning of things and how to make sense of it.
 Here they try to understand the problems of society and its education by asking questions like 1.
 Are students basically capable or incapable people?
 2. How orderly should my classroom be?

 In trying to answer these questions, they may come out with different perspectives depending on their understanding of the nature of human beings and society as a whole.
 Then from here, education will take over to practicalize their views for optimum benefits to society.